yahoo/oss-guide/docs/resources/resources-external.md

 The Verizon Media Open Source Program Office is aware of the following Verizon-owned organizations on GitHub.com

-**Active Company brands managed by the Open Source Program Office**
+**Active Company Brands Managed by the Open Source Program Office**

 *   [Aol](https://github.com/aol) (will be retired)
 *   [Flurry](https://github.com/flurry)